cilegordev/Azure-Linux-WM/README.md

 ![](image/concept.png)

 # Source
-Looks like some are already available in [repository](https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/) like X11, Xorg etc. but I don't know if everything is working or not.
+Looks like some are already available in [Repository](https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/) like X11, Mesa etc. but I don't know if everything is working or not.
 The last time I try to starx the screen freeze. <br/>

 accounts-service
 [accountsservice-0.6.55.tar.xz](https://www.freedesktop.org/software/accountsservice/accountsservice-0.6.55.tar.xz) [or later](https://www.freedesktop.org/software/accountsservice/) <br/>